nawarian/The-PHP-Website/source/_posts_en/20-bitwise-php.blade.md

 </tr>
 </tbody></table>

-An unsigned 8-bit Integer is a number (integer) that can only be represented with at most 8 binary digits.
-So **0b11111111** (decimal 255) is the biggest number a signed 8-bit integer can store.
+An unsigned 8-bit Integer is a number that can only be represented with at most 8 binary digits.
+So **0b11111111** (decimal 255) is the biggest number an unsigned 8-bit integer can store.
 Adding 1 to it would require a Carry operation, which cannot be represented with the same amount of digits.

 With this in mind we can easily understand why there are so many memory